natea/edx-platform/docs/en_us/course_authors/source/developing_course/workflow.rst

 your course content.

 This chapter provides an outline of the steps involved in developing your course content, with links to more details.
+See:

 * `Understanding Course Building Blocks`_
 * `Creating New Course Content`_